top of page

 Spider-Man 2: The Sinister Six for Nintendo Game Boy Color

-They ditch the RPG elements for a more refined but formulaic experience.
-Controls well with fair but basic bosses.
-What stands out is the high production values and detailed levels, even including weather effects.
+They ditch the light RPG elements for a more refined but formulaic experience.
+It controls well enough with fair but basic bosses.
+What really stands out is the relatively high production values and detailed levels that even include some weather effects for a touch of atmosphere.

 Release: May 30, 2001